Hazard Communication Standard Includes Which Of The Following

 The Role of Classification

 Before a chemical can be labeled, it has to be classified.
-That's why this is the scientific part.
+Think about it: this is the scientific part.
+Is it a skin irritant?
 Think about it: experts look at the chemical's properties—is it toxic?
-Day to day, is it reactive?
-Plus, is it a skin irritant?
+This classification is the foundation for everything else.
 Once it's classified, it falls into specific categories.
-On top of that, this classification is the foundation for everything else.
+So naturally, is it reactive?
 If the classification is wrong, the label is wrong, and the safety measures will be wrong.

 The Anatomy of a Label